stacksjs/stacks/README.md

 # The Modern Component Library

-The Stacks Framework helps kick-start development of your next component library, in a monorepo type-of-way, pre-configured with all the bells & whistles you need to get started & be productive.
+The Stacks Framework helps kick-start development of your next component library, in a monorepo type-of-way, pre-configured with all the bells & whistles you need to get started, and be productive.

-> _The simple way to build component libraries._ - Chris Breuer
+> _The clever way to build component libraries._ - Chris Breuer

 ## ☘️ Features